Time Management in the Workplace

 If you choose the first option, where will you end up?
 More to the point, how much time could you save if you decide to learn how to delegate work tasks effectively?

-This is the cornerstone of better time management in the workplace and crucial if you want to know how to be productive at work.
+This is the cornerstone of better time management in the workplace and crucial if you want to be productive at work.

 2. Know your goals